AlibabaCloudDocs/xtrace/intl.en-US/API Reference/GetTrace.md

 # GetTrace

-Queries the information of a trace.
+Queries the details of a trace.

 ## Debugging